 Are You Calling Me Darling?

-Formed in Manchester out of the ashes of Dear Eskiimo, singer Katie White and drummer/producer Jules De Martino named their new duo The Ting Tings and ended up writing one of my favorite tunes.
+Formed in Manchester out of the ashes of Dear Eskiimo, singer Katie White and drummer/producer Jules De Martino named their new duo The Ting Tings and ended up writing one of my favourite tunes.

 Back in 2008, MySpace was the thing and after posting their to-be smash hit That’s Not My Name on there, things started to happen.